hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 4 3 3 1 2 1 6
-Weapons/Armour: A Hobgoblin Shooty Gits may be equipped with weapons and armour chosen from the Hobgoblin equipment list.
+Weapons/Armor: A Hobgoblin Shooty Gits may be equipped with weapons and armor chosen from the Hobgoblin equipment list.
 Special Rules
 Ded shooty: The Hobgoblin Shooty Gits start with the skill